Elif (TV series): First season

-Season two
+Second season

 Zeynep's situation is critical until she finally becomes stable and can be back in the family.
 On the other hand, Arzu meets her father, Necdet Karapinar who will come to ruin the Emiroglu family.
 At the same time, Arzu is surprised by the arrival of Serdar, who hides a secret from Kenan about his daughter, Tugce.
 Arzu will do anything to ruin Melek, Elif and maintain her position in the Emiroglu family.
 However, the truth comes out, Kenan finds out about Melek's secret and now Elif will face a tragic problem.
 At the end of it all, Melek, Elif and Kenan reunite and try not to separate again, but happiness would turn into tragedy when Arzu ruins Melek and Kenan's wedding with a serious fire.

 Third season

 After six months, the Emiroglu family is facing financial difficulties and at the same time they suffer from the loss of Kenan and Tugce in the fire.
 Melek now works in a haberdashery to help the family where she meets Yusuf Ustün, owner of a bookstore.
 Arzu will seek revenge against the Emiroglu family for the death of her daughter, at the same time she runs into Umit Koroglu, the Emiroglu's lawyer and both have a relationship.
 Later, the farm is bought by Arzu and Umit, so the Emiroglu leave the farm, but Yusuf offers them his parents' house to stay.
 Some time later, Arzu's plans fail when she has a tragic accident.
 Yusuf now begins a relationship with Melek while Elif and Inci are happy by his side.
 Then Selim has a tumor and they must help him heal.
 On the other hand, Yusuf receives news from his aunt who wants to leave him an inheritance but his aunt's son-in-law wants to get rid of him so he doesn't receive it.
+Selim, Zeynep, and Aliye travel to America to treat Selim's tumor.
 After that, Melek and Yusuf get married and together with Elif and Inci they move to Bursa to get away from danger without knowing that a tragic accident awaited them.